| 2012 |

 | 2023 |

-AlphaFold 2-based structural model of TMEM165 (validated by molecular dynamics simulation) reveals a two-fold repeat of three transmembrane helices where the conserved E-φ-G-D-[KR]-[TS] consensus motifs face each other forming a putative acidic cation-binding site at the cytosolic side; this model explains the impact of CDG patient mutations including G304R on transporter function. |
+AlphaFold2 structural modeling of TMEM165, refined by molecular dynamics simulation with membrane lipids, reveals a two-fold repeat of three transmembrane helices where the conserved consensus motifs face each other to form a putative acidic cation-binding site at the cytosolic side.
+This model explains the functional impact of patient mutations including G304R, which is distant from the consensus motifs in sequence. |

 Computational and structural biotechnology journal |